History of California High-Speed Rail: Legislative history

-In May 2013, the California DOT released its 2013 State Rail Plan.
+In May 2013, the California Department of Transportation (Caltrans) released its 2013 State Rail Plan.
 This helped provide a new perspective that viewed the HSR project as the backbone of a statewide rail modernization plan.
-This has been used by the Authority in allocating funds to other state rail systems that support passenger rail goals and feed into the HSR system.
-The plan is being updated by DOT, with the latest revision in process of publication now.
+This has been used by the Authority in allocating funds to other California rail systems that support passenger rail goals and feed into the HSR system.
+The California State Rail Plan was updated by Caltrans in 2018 and again in 2024; these updates continue to refer to California high-speed rail as the 'backbone' of the state's passenger rail system.